waelterm/Self-Driving-Car_Udacity/Project 2 - Lane Detection/README.md

 Lane Center Offset: -0.36m

+To calculate the curvature of the lane, I used the best fit parameters of both lane lines and averaged them to get the lane polynomial.
+This lane polynomial is then used to calculate the curvature with the same formula as discussed above.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 The final result looks like this: